-Area of Study 2: Media production development

-On completion of this unit the student should be able to research aspects of a media form and experiment with media technologies and media production processes to inform and document the design of a media production.
+Area of Study 2: Research, development & experimentation On completion of this unit the student should be able to research and document aspects of media form, codes, genre, story & plot to inform the plan for a media production.

-Area of Study 3: Media production design
+Area of Study 3: Pre-production planning

-On completion of this unit the student should be able to develop and document a media production design in a selected media form for a specified audience.
+On completion of this unit the student should be able to develop and document a media production plan demonstrating concepts and intentions for a specified audience.

-Unit 4: Media production and issues in the media
+Unit 4: Media production, agency & control in & of the media